-Visit the homepage of SiteGround, click “Sign Up.”.
+Visit the homepage of Bluehost, click “Sign Up.”.
 Currently, there are 4 hosting plans available.
 Choose the one that best suits your needs.

-*The StartUp plan is best for those who are starting out blogging with just one website.
+*The Basic plan is best for those who are starting out blogging with just one website.

 Connecting the Domain and Hosting

 Next, enter the domain name you have purchased from Namecheap.
-SiteGround also provides domain name registration when you host with them, but the price is high.
+Bluehost also provides free domain name registration when you host with them, but the renewal price is high.

-Getting your SiteGround set up is super easy:
+Getting your Bluehost set up is super easy: